 Estimated reading time: 6 minutes

 Changing jobs can be terrifying.
-Changing careers?
+Are you changing careers?
 Even more so!
-After a couple of years in a job it’s easy to become complacent simply because job hunting is stressful, inconvenient, and time-consuming.
+After a couple of years in a job, it’s easy to become complacent simply because job hunting is stressful, inconvenient, and time-consuming.

+I guess what I’m trying to get at is that consulting sometimes may have a negative connotation to some, so I wanted to clarify some common misconceptions about SAP consulting specifically and why those are just plain wrong.
 A career in consulting isn’t what one sees depicted in TV shows like House of Lies, starring Don Cheadle (if you haven’t watched this, I can’t recommend it enough).
 It’s not always fancy outfits, airport lounges, and penthouse meetings in Manhattan.
-I guess what I’m trying to get at is, consulting at times may have a negative connotation to some, so I wanted to clear up some common misconceptions about SAP consulting specifically, and why those are just plain wrong.

-1. “You need an IT background in order to become an SAP Consultant”
+1. “You need an IT background to become an SAP Consultant.”

-This is probably the one that steers the most people away from SAP consulting, and it absolutely is not true.
-First off, there is a difference between technical SAP consultants, and functional SAP consultants.
-Obviously, technical consultants usually have IT background, but functional consultants are more business-process oriented.
+This is probably the one that steers the most people away from SAP consulting, and it is not true.
+First off, there is a difference between technical SAP consultants and functional SAP consultants.
+Obviously, technical consultants usually have an IT background, but functional consultants are more business-process oriented.
 The perfect analogy for this is your smartphone.
 Not everyone knows how to code and develop apps, but most people know how to configure their phones and download specific apps to make life a bit easier.
-This is essentially what a functional SAP consultant does, just a bit more complex, in SAP, and focused on optimizing business processes.
-Do you have a few years of experience as a non-IT business analyst or other business facing role involving SAP in your day-to-day duties?
-You’d be the perfect candidate to start a career as a functional SAP consultant.
-Depending on what you did in your previous role, you would specialize in Finance, Supply Chain, HR, etc.
+This is essentially what a functional SAP consultant does, just a bit more complex in SAP, and focused on optimising business processes.
+Do you have a few years of experience as a non-IT business analyst or other business-facing role involving SAP in your day-to-day duties?
+Depending on what you did in your previous role, you would specialise in Finance, Supply Chain, HR, etc. You’d be the perfect candidate to start a career as a functional SAP consultant.

 3. “You need a ton of experience”